 Falken has worked hard on the AT3W to bring a tyre to market that can go off-road, tour, and handle heavy loads.
 You can see in the lower sidewall geometric ridges designed to dissipate heat, especially important when towing or fully laden, and a beefy upper sidewall to prevent damage from sharp rocks while on extreme trails.

-The Wildpeak also has tread blocks that incorporate support ramps and a step‐down profile to maintain rigidity, which improves handling stability on the road and maints traction when off it.
+The Falken Wildpeak also has tread blocks that incorporate support ramps and a step‐down profile to maintain rigidity, which improves handling stability on the road and maintains traction when off it.

-The Toyo Open Country has a strong following in Australia, with nearly three-quarters of drivers reporting that they’d buy this tyre again.
+The Toyo Open Country has a strong following in Australia, with many repeat buyers.
 One of its strongest advantages is excellent mileage, with some drivers reporting over 100,000km from a set.

 While hardly a one-trick pony, the Open Country does prioritise road performance, with a less-aggressive tread pattern giving it better driving characteristics on sealed roads.
 The tread blocks are joined by tie bars to further improve dry braking and overall handling for various on-road conditions.